programmer1188/data-engineering-zoomcamp/Notes/week1.md

 ## SQL refresher

 Below are a series of SQL query examples to remember how SQL works.
-For this example we'll asume that we're working with 2 tables named `trips` (list of all yelow taxi trips of NYC for January 2021) and `zones` (list of zone IDs for pick ups and drop offs).
+For this example we'll asume that we're working with 2 tables named `yellow_taxi_trips` (list of all yelow taxi trips of NYC for January 2021) and `zones` (list of zone IDs for pick ups and drop offs).

 >Check the [homework](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/week_1_basics_n_setup/homework.md) for the session to learn about the `zones` table.